18 of our favorite Valentine's Day gifts of all time

 Sugarfina candy always makes for a great gift, and these lips are PERFECT for Valentine’s Day.
 One of my best friends works at Sugarfina and she gifted us all these sour candy lips.
 If you love gummies and/or sour candy, these will be your fave!
 They also come in really cute packaging and feel very giftable (unlike candy you’d just buy for yourself).
 Craving some right now and wish I had them to snack on after writing this… —Hayley Saltzman, head of social media

-Okay, so while this wasn’t necessarily my favorite Valentine’s Day gift, my engagement ring is, unsurprisingly, one of my favorite things my fiance has ever given me.
+OK, so while this wasn’t necessarily my favorite Valentine’s Day gift, my engagement ring is, unsurprisingly, one of my favorite things my fiancé has ever given me.
 Not just because, you know, celebrating our love in such a way is a fun and nice thing, but also because this designer crafts a ton of one-of-a-kind, nontraditional pieces (like my ring), often from recycled gold jewelry.
 The shop also offers fun and unique pieces like a pretzel-shaped ring, a gorgeous violet opal ring and a funky option that simply reads “hitched.” —Emmy Favilla, deputy editor

 Tiffany & Co.
 Open Heart Pendant ($150; tiffany.com)

 My partner isn’t a huge jewelry person, but this simple and elegant pendant was the perfect Valentine’s Day gift.
 She loves it because she gets to feel fancy and wear Tiffany, and I love it because compared to everything else at Tiffany I didn’t have to budget for two years to buy it.
-Plus, it’s made of sterling silver so she can keep it on 24/7. —Kai Burkhardt, editorial coordinator
+Plus, it’s made of sterling silver, so she can keep it on 24/7. —Kai Burkhardt, editorial coordinator